 b.
 05/12/1904 Ishapore, India. d.
 11/11/1993 Pulborough, Sussex.

-Foote was born in Ishapore, India the son of Henry Bruce Foote, a major in the Royal Artillery, and his wife Jennie Elizabeth.
+Henry Bowreman Foote (1904-1993) was born on 5th December 1904 in Ishapore, India, the son of Henry Bruce Foote, a Major in the Royal Artillery, and his wife Jennie Elizabeth.
 He was the grandson of the geologist Robert Bruce Foote.
-His mother died when he was a child and he went to England to board at St Cyprian's School, Eastbourne at the age of four.
-In 1918 he went to Bedford School where he stayed until 1923.
+Sadly, his mother died when he was just two, and his father brought him back to England.
+He was sent to boarding school at St Cyprian’s School, Eastbourne, Sussex from the age of four.
+At the age of 14, he went to Bedford School, where he attended until 1923.

 LOCATION OF MEDAL: ROYAL TANK REGIMENT MUSEUM, BOVINGTON, DORSET.